 To provide you services and treatment

 Without your consent we can use your health information and share it with other professionals who are treating you unless we provide you with drug or alcohol services and then we need your consent to share information.
+Even if you are not in active treatment with us, but your health plan has asked us to try to maintain contact with you, we may share your information.

 To operate our business